 The Inside Out, Upside Down Kingdom of God

-Yet, I submit that social justice – truly biblical social justice – goes beyond posts and tweets and even beyond serving in the short term.
-One of the most convicting and sharp teachings of Christ is found in Luke 14:12-14, where he tells his listeners while at a banquet that when they invite people to their homes, they should not invite their friends, family and those who are rich, but instead to invite the poor, crippled. lame and blind.
+Yet, I submit that social justice—truly biblical social justice—goes beyond posts and tweets and even beyond serving in the short term.
+One of the most convicting and sharp teachings of Christ is Luke 14:12-14, where he tells his listeners while at a banquet that when they invite people to their homes, they should not invite their friends, family and those who are rich, but instead to invite the poor, crippled. lame and blind.

 I think Jesus is teaching something deeper than serving people with money from a distance or for a couple of hours at a time or even for a whole week.
 He doesn’t really teach in this passage to serve.
 He is teaching, I think, that to love the poor we do not just serve, but we go even further in that we associate.
 I take from his words that when people had luncheons and dinners in his culture, they invited their social equals.
 As is typical of Jesus, he teaches something counterintuitive, countercultural and as inside out and upside down as could be: you should treat those society says are beneath you as though they are your family and best friends.

 The commission has never been getting people to “come” to us but instead commanding us to “go”.
 The flaw is directional.
 We should go to them, live among them (when possible), associate with them, socialize with them and build community organically from that.
-Then the poor are welcomed no matter their dress or taste in music.
+Then we welcome the poor no matter their dress or taste in music.
 As it was in the early church in Acts.

-Paul said people treated him as scum and refuse…what does honor mean to you?
+Paul said people treated him as scum and refuse…what does dignity mean to you?

 But this thought is not complete in my understanding of Christianity.
 The other side to the context of Luke 14:12-14 is vs. 15-24, Jesus giving a parable of inviting three people to a banquet.
 They all make excuses as to why they cannot.
 And so instead Christ has them go out into the streets and invite the poor, lame, blind, etc. What could he mean by this?